Check off the ones you've heard and may even believe.

 "Creating Rhythm & Straightness on the Longe"

-- Quick review of the ART Work from the first video of this series, "Establishing Control of Your Horse"
+- Quick review of the ART Work from the first DVD of this series, "Establishing Control of Your Horse"

 - How to use the equipment that you probably already have and a demonstration of the Visual and Touch sense longeing cues (NOT VERBAL CUES)